like2foxes/foxession.nvim/README.md

-Let me first review the contents of the uploaded file and then draft a proper README for your Neovim plugin.

-Based on the initial review of the file, it seems like this Neovim plugin is designed to manage session files efficiently.
-Here's a draft of the README file for your plugin:

----

 # Foxession.nvim

 **Foxession.nvim** is a Neovim plugin for managing sessions with simplicity and flexibility.
 It allows you to save, load, and list sessions, along with optional auto-save functionality to streamline your workflow.